ctx42/convert/README.md

 All converters for the above type pairs are automatically added to `xconv` package-level registry.

-Converters that are not registered automatically are:
+Some conversions are implemented only between specific pairs:

 - `xcast.StringToDuration`
 - `xcast.StringToString`
-- `xcast.StringToTime`
+- `xcast.StringToTime` - time must be in `time.RFC3339Nano` but you can register your on formats.

 ## Look Up Converters At Runtinme